 - To receive your personal data provided to us in a structured, commonly used and machine-readable format and have the right to transmit that personal data to another controller.

-To exercise these rights, you should make a written request at email@example.com.
-We will send you a confirmation within 5 days and do our very best to deal with the issue within 30 days.
+To exercise these rights, you should make a written request at [email protected].
+We will identify and do our very best to deal with the issue within 30 days.
 If the issue is difficult or requires a lot of work it may take longer, but we will keep you updated.
 In order to ensure data protection and properly exercise your rights, Euroapotheca has the right to ask you to provide proof of your identity.

 Please note that some of the rights listed above may be limited where our legitimate interests or legal obligations override your interests and rights (particularly, in connection with exercising and defending our legal rights or meeting our legal and regulatory obligations).